General practice is still open, but due to the coronavirus outbreak, how you contact your GP surgery will be different at the moment.

 For other general medical advice you can always contact the NHS 111 service if you urgently need medical help or advice but it is not a life threatening situation.

 Nottingham NHS Urgent Care Centre

 If you need help for a health problem urgently, the Urgent Care Centre provides quick access to assessment and treatment.
 The Urgent Care centre is open every day of the year from 7am to 9pm.
 Just walk in, no appointment is needed.
 The centre is near the BBC on the London Road Island

 If you need medical advice quickly, call NHS 111.
 Available 24 hours a day, 7 days a week, when you call NHS 111 you will be assessed, given advice and directed to the local service that can best meet your needs.
-An out-of-hours GP service is available for illnesses and injuries that cannot wait until we reopen after Easter.
+An out-of-hours GP service is available for illnesses and injuries that cannot wait until we reopen.

 In an emergency – call 999